|

 on aircraft and space systems,

 turbomachines (jet engines), and process control applications.
-My earlier application experience includes automotive, robotics
+Earlier work includes automotive and robotics

 (force control of robotics systems,